 Nevertheless, for the purposes of devices such as audio interfaces, generally speaking, lower is better for THD+N.

-With this in mind, an acceptable range for THD+N may be considered to be 0.01% or lower.
+With this in mind, an acceptable range for THD+N is 0.01% or lower.

 Why is THD+N < 0.01% an acceptable range?